 Why do I need a written Caregiver Contract?
 3 Reasons.

 Family members who provide elder care at home can save their loved one from a nursing home admission.
-But without a written agreement, the family members may be setting themselves up for the same problems they are trying to prevent.
+But without a written agreement, the family members may be setting themselves up for problems.
 Here's why:

 Without a written agreement, the family member(s) providing the care are vulnerable.
 The Caregiver Contract I prepare for you recognizes and rewards the time and effort that you give to care, and helps to prevent arguments and misunderstandings among other family members who can't or won't help out.